-Here's where women differ form men.
+Here's where women differ from men.
 If the other person is upset, or the emotions are disturbing, women's brains tend to stay with those feelings.
-But men's brains do something else: they sense the feelings for a moment, then tune out of the emotions and switch to other brain areas that try to solve the problem that's creating the disturbance.
+But men's brains do something else: They sense the feelings for a moment, then tune out of the emotions and switch to other brain areas that try to solve the problem that's creating the disturbance.

 Thus women's complaint that men are tuned out emotionally, and men's that women are too emotional — it's a brain difference.

 Psychologist Ruth Malloy at the HayGroup Boston studies excellence in leaders.
-She finds when you only look at the stars -- leaders in the top ten percent of business performance -- gender differences in emotional intelligence abilities wash out: The men are as good as the women, the women as good as the men, across the board.
+She finds when you only look at the stars — leaders in the top 10 percent of business performance — gender differences in emotional intelligence abilities wash out: The men are as good as the women, the women as good as the men, across the board.

 That echoes a discovery by scientists who study primates.
 When a chimp sees another chimp who is upset, say from an injury, she mimics the distress, a way of showing empathy.
 Some chimps will then go over and give some solace to the upset chimp, for example, stroking the other to help it calm down.
 Female chimps do this more often than male chimps do — with one intriguing exception: The alpha males, the troupe leaders, give solace even more often than do female chimps.
 In nature's design, leaders, it seems, need a large dose of empathic concern.